Mukhtar al-Thaqafi: Legacy

-Many Muslims hold Mukhtar a liar who claimed prophethood and consider him an enemy of the Alids, who used their name to gain power, and executed Husayn's killers to consolidate his support among pro-Alids.
+Sunni Muslims hold Mukhtar a liar who claimed prophethood and consider him an enemy of the Alids, who used their name to gain power, and executed Husayn's killers to consolidate his support among pro-Alids.
 According to Wellhausen, although he did not explicitly call himself a prophet, the allegations took root because of his boasting and excessive claims, which he made in the rhymed prose style of ancient Arabian soothsayers.
 Muhammad is reported to have said: "In Thaqif there will be a great liar and destroyer."
-To them, the liar is Mukhtar and the destroyer is Hajjaj ibn Yusuf.
-Shi'a, on the other hand, regard him a sincere partisan of Ali and his family, who avenged the murder of Husayn and his company.
+To them, the liar is Mukhtar and the destroyer is al-Hajjaj ibn Yusuf.
+Shia, on the other hand, regard him a sincere partisan of Ali and his family, who avenged the murder of Husayn and his company.
 They maintain that the allegations levelled against him regarding prophethood, his role in the Kaysanites sect, and his lust for power are Umayyad and Zubayrid propaganda.
-Early Shi'a, however, had a hostile opinion of him, that arose from his attitude toward Hasan and his alleged incompetence during Ibn Aqil's revolt.
-His proclamation of Ibn al-Hanafiyyah, a non-Fatimid, may also have contributed to this as most Shi'a in later times adhered to the Fatimid line of Alids.
+Early Shia, however, had a hostile opinion of him, that arose from his attitude toward Hasan and his alleged incompetence during Ibn Aqil's revolt.
+His proclamation of Ibn al-Hanafiyya, a non-Fatimid, may also have contributed to this as most Shia in later times adhered to the Fatimid line of Alids.

 Views of the Alid family

 There are differing accounts of how prominent members of the Alid family viewed Mukhtar.
-One account holds that Husayn's son and the fourth Shi'a Imam, Ali Zayn al-Abidin, prayed for him after seeing the heads of Ibn Ziyad and Umar ibn Sa'd, while another account holds that he rejected Mukhtar's gifts and called him a liar.
+One account holds that Husayn's son and the fourth Shia Imam, Ali al-Sajjad, prayed for him after seeing the heads of Ibn Ziyad and Umar ibn Sa'd, while another account holds that he rejected Mukhtar's gifts and called him a liar.
 Husayn's grandson, Muhammad al-Baqir, praised him: "Do not curse al-Mukhtār, for he killed those who killed us, sought our revenge, married our widows, and distributed wealth among us in times of hardship."
 Al-Baqir further praised him when Mukhtar's son asked al-Baqir about his opinion of Mukhtar.
 Husayn's great-grandson, Ja'far al-Sadiq, is reported to have said: "The Hāshimites neither combed nor dyed their hair until al-Mukhtār sent us the heads of those who killed al-Ḥusayn."
-Ja'far al-Sadiq is also reported to have said that Mukhtar used to lie about Ali Zayn al-Abidin.
+Ja'far al-Sadiq is also reported to have said that Mukhtar used to lie about Ali al-Sajjad.